BNamericas - Why Lula is seen moving slowly on the infra ...

 Why Lula is seen moving slowly on the infra concessions front

-The administration of Brazilian President Luiz Inácio Lula da Silva has moved slower than expected on the concessions and PPPs front since taking office on January 1, according to local market observers.
+The administration of Brazil’s President Luiz Inácio Lula da Silva has moved slower than expected on the concessions and PPPs front since taking office on January 1, according to local market observers.

-Under the administration former president Jair Bolsonaro (2019-22), the federal government advanced rapidly with the offering of infrastructure concessions to increase private sector participation.
+Under former president Jair Bolsonaro (2019-22), the federal government advanced rapidly with the offering of infrastructure concessions to increase private sector participation.

-"It seems to me that there is more delay than anticipated with the progress of the concessions," Frederico Araujo Turolla, an infrastructure specialist at consultancy Pezco Economics, told BNamericas.
+"It seems to me that there is more delay than anticipated with the advancement of the concessions," Frederico Araujo Turolla, an infrastructure specialist at consultancy Pezco Economics, told BNamericas.

 Some market observers also believe that the Lula administration is determined to have the State play a larger role in several sectors of the economy.